pbberlin/struc2frm/README.md

 These are `dummmy` fields for formatting only

 * Every `string` field with subtype `separator` is rendered into a horizontal line
+  * If the struct tag `form` has as `label`, then its contents are rendered.
+  Serving as static text paragraph.

 * Every `string` field with subtype `fieldset` is rendered into grouping box with label